geofabrik/polygons_download.geofabrik.de/CONTRIBUTING.md

 # Contributing to Geofabrik clipping polygon set for download.geofabrik.de

-We welcome contributions to our clipping polygon set.
+We welcome contributions to our clipping polygon set and we endeavour to deploy corrections on our download server in a timely fashion.

+We cannot, however, honor requests for arbirtrary additional extracts.
+We will create additional extracts once a country or region file has reached a certain size limit; other than that, special extracts - whether they be smaller extracts or combinations of regions - can only be offered as a commercial service.

 ## What clipping polygons include and what not

 ### Simplification and size

 Clipping polygons are buffered and simplified boundary polygons of the region they represent.
 The buffer width depends on the density of OpenStreetMap data along the border.
-If there is few data, a buffer width of 10 to 50 km can be fine.
-If there is much data, buffer sizes shrink to 100 m to 5 km.
-In towns, we avoid buffers wider than a few hundred meters.
+If there is little data, a buffer width of 10 to 50 km can be fine.
+If there is a lot of data (for example when a region boundary cuts through a city), buffer sizes shrink down to about 100 metres.

+Because of this complicated rule we don't (yet?) create the boundaries automatically.

 Clipping polygons must include the complete are of the country.
-No point of its boundary line should be located beyond it.
+No point of its boundary line should be outside the clipping polygon.

 ### Shared boundaries